Integrating Empirical Biography with Theoretical Framework Development

 Self-OS design prioritizing system stability and predictability, emphasizing robustness against environmental fluctuations.

-【Definition 3】Play-type Self-OS
+【Definition 3】Play-type Self-OS (Theoretical Construct)

 Self-OS design emphasizing system flexibility and adaptability, utilizing environmental fluctuations as learning opportunities.